Ask our team of design experts

 For starters, let’s consider the main areas to illuminate.
-Stove and sink areas call for down-lights or recessed lights to create task lighting for cooking and cleaning.
+Stove and sink areas call for down-lights or recessed ceiling lights to create task lighting for cooking and cleaning.
 Adding lighting to these areas also allows you to draw attention to dramatic stoves tops or sink areas.

 The kitchen table is another focal point, as are kitchen islands and peninsulas.
 Even if the rest of your kitchen space features recessed lighting, a pendant or chandelier fixture in these areas can add some color or style by breaking up the space without obstructing views.